Shadows (2007 film)

-Shadows (Macedonian: Сенки, Transliteration: Senki) is a 2007 film by the Academy-award nominated director Milcho Manchevski.
-Its motto is “Sometimes the Dead Speak Louder Than the Living”.
-Shadows, a Macedonian-German-Italian-Spanish-Bulgarian co-production was filmed on location in Skopje, Ohrid and several other locations in the Republic of Macedonia.
+Shadows (Macedonian: Сенки, Transliteration: Senki) is a 2007 Macedonian horror-drama film by the Academy-award nominated director Milcho Manchevski.
+It was filmed on location in Skopje, Ohrid and several other locations in the Republic of Macedonia.

 Plot

 Lazar Perkov is the one man who’s got everything going for him.
 He’s young, good-looking, has a beautiful wife, lovely little boy, great house and a good job as a hospital physician.
 In fact, everyone calls him “Lucky.”
 Nothing’s missing – except maybe Lucky himself, who’s always trying to live up to the expectations of others.
 Like his bored wife and roguish colleagues.
 And, above all, his famous physician mother, a driven woman who rose from obscurity to renown with an iron will that crushed all resistance, whether from the living or the dead…

 When Lucky is involved in a disastrous car crash and mysteriously saved from a sure death, his life begins to change.
 He meets strange people: an old man with a baby, an ancient lady speaking a forgotten dialect, a beautiful young woman with a sad secret.
 Their only message is: “Return what’s not yours.
 Have respect.”
 He gradually becomes aware that it is a message from the afterlife, from tormented souls who seem to die over and over again.

 But why have they chosen him?

 To answer this question, Lucky must finally grow up and become the man he wants to be.

 The action begins at Lazar's home where he has a fight with his wife about how messed up his life was.
 Pissed off from the fight, he goes for a drive.
 When trying to light a cigarette in his car, without having the seatbelt on, his phone rings — it is his mother.
 Then the cigarette falls from his mouth in the desperate attempt to grab his mobile phone on the seat next to him, burning him on the arm.
 Now he loses control over the car, but meanwhile a woman is crossing the road.
 Lazar's attempt to avoid hitting her is fatal.
 His car flips, and crashes until he is found hanging off the car's window whose glass had broken in the crash.
 The slow movement on the car resting off a building's wall is threatening to crush his dangling head.
 As all of the people on the streets watch in despair, something moves him away from the car.